JasonWaataja/CodLic/README.md

 started a C++ version once but wanted to have fun.

 ## Installation
-codlic only runs on UNIX system and requires a Common Lisp implementation.
+codlic only runs on UNIX and Unix-like systems and building it requires a Common Lisp implementation.
 The only one that I've ever tried is sbcl and don't expect it to work with anything else.
 It can be installed in most distros.

 To install, simply run `make install` or `make install INSTALL_PREFIX=` with root privileges.
 Don't expect this makefile to behave like a normal one; it